code0monkey1/learn-typescript-express-fullstackopen/README.md

   ---

   1. Start a new express app:
-       `run npm init -y`
+       `npm init -y`
-  1. install the typescript package as a dev dependency.
+  2. install the typescript package as a dev dependency.
         `npm install typescript --save-dev`

-  1. TypeScript's Native Compiler `(tsc)` helps us initialize our project by generating our `tsconfig.json` file. `Add` the `tsc` command to the list of executable `scripts` in `package.json`, like so :
+  3. TypeScript's Native Compiler `(tsc)` helps us initialize our project by generating our `tsconfig.json` file. `Add` the `tsc` command to the list of executable `scripts` in `package.json`, like so :

       ```json
        {